-Solution Display
+■ Solution Display

-After inputting and registering values on the coefficient editor screen, press 😑 to display the solution(s) for the equation.
+After inputting and registering values on the coefficient editor screen, press to display the solution(s) for the equation.

-Each press of displays the next solution, if there is one.
-Pressing while the final solution is displayed returns to the coefficient editor screen.

-- In the case of simultaneous linear equations, you can use (a) and (o) to switch the display between the solutions for X and Y (and Z). - When there are multiple solutions for a quadratic or cubic equation, you can use the and keys to scroll the display between X1, X2, and X3.
-The actual number of solutions depends on the equation. - Pressing AC while a solution is displayed will return to the coefficient editor screen. - The display format of solutions is in accordance with the input/ output format and complex number display format settings of the calculator's setup screen. - Note that you cannot transform values to engineering notation while an equation solution is displayed.
+- Each press of displays the next solution, if there is one.
+Pressing while the final solution is displayed returns to the coefficient editor screen. - In the case of simultaneous linear equations, you can use and to switch the display between the solutions for X and Y (and Z). - Pressing ac while a solution is displayed will return to the coefficient editor screen. - The display format of solutions is in accordance with the input/ output format and complex number display format settings of the calculator's setup screen. - Note that you cannot transform values to engineering notation while an equation solution is displayed.